deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Curiously, Julian laughed at that compliment.
 “Ha!
 I hear how you qualified that shit!”

-“Well,” Adam grinned sheepishly, “Didn’t wanna embarrass ‘ya *too* hard, y’know.”
+“Well,” Adam grinned sheepishly.
+“Didn’t wanna embarrass ‘ya *too* hard, y’know.”

 “Yeah, yeah...”
 Julian grinned and reached down to the floor beside him and mopped the copious moisture off his face with a towel.
 He also took an enormous swig of water from a bottle as big as Nofl’s torso.
 “Don’t worry big fella, I know my place.”

 “Bah, don’t let ‘em git away with it, Playboy!
 Ain’t *nobody* outside o’ HEAT could beat you!
 Balls, a buncha’ *them* couldn’t, neither!”

-“Well…” Julian grinned again and took another swig of water, “Gotta admit that feels pretty good!
+“Well…” Julian grinned again and took another swig of water.
+“Gotta admit that feels pretty good!
 Too bad huge muscles don’t make me much good at TIG welding.
 Al’s been teaching me!”

 “Yeah?
 How ‘ya doin’ at it?”